hannahchan/Scaffold.Service/Scaffold/Docs/CodeReviewGuide.md

 ## How to Use

 The purpose of the code review guide is to help bring transparency and consistency to how code is reviewed.
 Reviewers are expected to use this guide in combination with their experience and context to surface issues.
-The code review guide is not intended to be used like a check list!
+The guide is not intended to be used like a check list!

-- Different Developers have different experiences and levels (Level Setting)
+- The Code Review Guide is a living document and is intended to be updated by the development team overtime to optimise their workflow
 - Language and framework agnostic
-- The Code Review Guide is a living document and is intended to be updated by the development team overtime to optimise their workflow
+- Different Developers have different experiences and levels (Level Setting)
 - Product vs. Productivity

 ## The Basics